Good Earth Farm | ![]() |

 most part, to cover the cost of the research to develop these new blight

 resistant varieties, the seeds for these varieties are expensive.
-So, we are
+The seven

-only able to offer them in 4" pots.
+varieties that have resistance to blight we are only able to offer in 4"

 cherry, small fruit), Cherry Bomb